Sidi Kaouki Surf Guide – Morocco’s Best Beginner Surf Village?

 Where to stay in Sidi Kaouki?

 Sidi Kaouki has now been officially noticed.
-That means you can expect the number of surfers in the water to grow, but also the provision of hotels and surf camps.
-We already have a few we like the best.
-All of them are within easy walking distance of the main beach…
+That means you can expect the number of surfers in the water to grow, but also the provision of hotels and surf camps to grow alongside it.
+Good news; bad news.

-Auberge De La Plage sits just 200 metres from the main surf points in Sidi Kaouki.
+- Auberge De La Plage – This one sits just 200 metres from the main surf points in Sidi Kaouki.
 It’s got a charming garden dotted with willow trees and patio seating areas.
 There’s also a playground for kids, just in case you were bringing the little ones for a Moroccan surf!
 The rooms are rustic-chic, with adobe walls and raw wood features.
 We really love that rooftop terrace with its panoramas of the ocean!

 Surf camps in Sidi Kaouki